giuseppepaolisi/Snake_RL/README.md

 A Python implementation of the classic Snake game with Reinforcement Learning agents.
 This project uses OpenAI Gym (formerly OpenAI Gym) to create a custom Snake environment where different RL agents can be trained to play the game.

-SUpported agents: DQN, Sarsa, QLearning
+Supported agents: DQN, Sarsa, QLearning

 <div align="center">
   <img src="immage\DQN_game.gif" width="300" alt="Demo">